 Advice for Scottish artists planning to tour in the United States of America.

+If you are going to the USA temporarily to do work that you are going to be paid for you will need a non-immigrant work visa.
 Obtaining a visa to work temporarily in the US can be a long and expensive process.
 Fees, procedures and time scales are prone to change so please be sure to seek the advice of a qualified US-based immigration attorney for up to date advice.

 Your attorney will more than likely require a retainer for your services, this could be in the region of £2500 or more do you will need access to this kind of funding well in advance of your tour.